 Red lights: Leaving before green.
 We want you to Go On Yello... not red.

-You can see all 15 statistics that make up Power Rankings here.
-Racers must have made at least 24 passes to qualify for NHRA Power Rankings.
+You can see all 15 statistics that inform Power Rankings here.
+Racers must make at least 12 passes to qualify for NHRA Power Rankings.

 - Elapsed time average